Q: How are hospitals selected to receive a Leapfrog Hospital Safety Grade?

 Q: How old is the data used in the grade?
 Is it fair to grade hospitals on old data?

 A: The Leapfrog Hospital Safety Grade uses the most recent publicly available data.
 Hospital Safety Grades are updated on a regular basis as new data is made available in order to ensure the grade accurately reflects a hospital’s safety.
-The Fall Hospital Safety Grades reflect data mostly from 2016.
+The Spring 2018 Hospital Safety Grades reflect data mostly from 2016 and 2017.

 Leapfrog offers the opportunity for hospitals to update their information as often as every month through the Leapfrog website so it can be reflected in their next Hospital Safety Grade.
 They use the latest publicly available data and are happy to work with the hospital community in accelerating the national release of data in the future.
 Leapfrog is also proud to update the grades every six months, more than any other consumer-facing group, to reflect the improvements hospitals made.
 Further, Leapfrog encourages hospitals to make additional safety data available on their own websites so consumers and community members can get information on safety and process improvement programs that are currently underway at the hospital, and the results of those programs as they become available.